MuleSoft.U Mule 4 for Mule 3 Users - UPDATED!

 - Create applications composed of multiple flows and subflows

-- Pass messages between flows using asynchronous queues
+- Pass events between flows using asynchronous queues

 - Encapsulate global elements in separate configuration files